Catalonia's independence leader wages his own battle for unity

 Puigdemont also made clear that he considered it would be Spain’s responsibility if it rejected his offer of dialogue.

-Several neighboring countries criticized Spain’s use of force to disrupt Catalonia’s Oct.
+Several neighbouring countries criticised Spain’s use of force to disrupt Catalonia’s Oct.
 1 independence referendum, which had been banned by Madrid.
 Hundreds were injured when police used batons and rubber bullets on voters.

 The crackdown, though, fired up independence supporters and hardened expectations among Puigdemont’s base that he would unilaterally declare independence in parliament.